-Social media….. such an interesting phenomenon.
-Email came about just as my generation was entering college so most people my age never had to “reconnect”…. we never really lost touch.
-Classmates.com, My Space and Facebook connected us with classmates we were never really truly “friends” with …. but suddenly, as adults, cliques no longer mattered.
-Everybody is everybody’s friend……until you cross the line.
+Social media….such an interesting phenomenon.
+Email came about just as my generation was entering college so most people my age never had to “reconnect”… we never really lost touch.
+Classmates.com, My Space and Facebook connected us with classmates we were never really truly “friends” with and suddenly, as adults, cliques no longer mattered.
+Everybody is everybody’s friend…until you cross the line.

 So what constitutes crossing the line?
 Why do we unfriend someone?
 Do the rules for unfriending vary depending on the “real” connection we have with someone?
 For those of us working and living in the public eye, how do we balance connections with the community and privacy?

 Anyone who repeatedly uses the word ‘moist’ in any messages or communications will be blocked.
 Ew.
 What a horrible word.
 I wish I could talk to the person who came up with this word and ask what the hell they were thinking.
 I don’t want a moist cupcake.
 I want a yummy one.
 Betty Crocker…take note.
 The word is so repulsive, not only to me but to millions of other English speaking people.
 I just did a little googling.
 Here is the translation for moist in several other languages.
 (This is according to google.
 They seem to have a lot of fun at work, perhaps from drinking or eating a lot of sugar so take it for what its worth…)